-Again, stretches like these aren't every week occurrences but they don't have to be to make a good living (and they become more common the more established you become).
+Again, stretches like these aren't every week occurrences but they don't have to be to make a good living (and they're more common the more established you become).
 No question, you'll have your share of \$300-400 weeks.
 In the beginning, with prospecting and marketing, you'll be working a lot harder for a lot less.
 This is NOT a get-rich quick proposition.

-Any field that pays \$60 to \$80+ an hour, is flexible, home-based and can potentially earn you \$75K or more annually in the space of a few short years, by definition, is going to require an investment of time to get established.
+Any field that pays \$50-\$125+ an hour, is flexible, home-based and can potentially earn you \$75-\$100K or more annually in the space of a few short years, by definition, is going to require an investment of time to get established.
 Few professions meet those criteria.

-How Good Do You Have To Be?
+How Good Do You Have to Be?

 You do have to be a good writer.
 No one's going to pay you \$60-80/hour if you're lousy (at least not more than once...).
-But the good news is that many fields - i.e. financial services, healthcare, high-tech, real estate and others - don't expect brilliant prose.
-They want clear, concise, readable copy.
+But the good news is that many fields-i.e. financial services, healthcare, high-tech, real estate and others-don't expect brilliant prose.
+They just want clear, concise, coherent copy.

 That said, the better-paid scribes in this field do more than just craft pretty sentences.
-They're professionals who take the time to learn about a company - its products, customers and market niche - and what it does better than the competition.
+They're professionals who take the time to learn about a company-its products, customers and market niche-and what it does better than the competition.

 He or she then uses this information to help the company craft marketing materials that speak effectively to their target audience.
-And you do that by asking enough questions to determine what's important to that audience - the things that they care about, which are benefits.
+And you do that by asking enough questions to determine what's important to that audience-the things that they care about, which are benefits.
 As opposed to features, which are about the product or service and the company selling it.
 When writing persuasive copy, always begin with benefits, follow with features.

-It's about determining what things that company does better than any other and highlighting that in the copy you write.
-We're not talking rocket science here.
-Yet, interestingly enough, ideas like these are not universally understood or practiced by a goodly chunk of commercial writers out there.
+It's about determining what things that company does better than any other and highlighting those things in the copy you write.
+This isn't rocket science.
+Yet, interestingly enough, marketing principles like these are not universally understood or practiced by a goodly chunk of commercial writers (OR clients!) out there.
 Master them and you'll set yourself apart.